Investors Buy Altaba (AABA) on Weakness

-Several research firms recently issued reports on AABA.
-BidaskClub cut Altaba from a “strong-buy” rating to a “buy” rating in a research report on Monday, June 18th.
-Credit Suisse Group increased their target price on Altaba from $76.00 to $88.00 in a research report on Friday, June 8th.
-JPMorgan Chase & Co. raised their price target on Altaba from $90.00 to $91.00 and gave the company an “overweight” rating in a report on Friday, June 1st.
-MKM Partners raised their price target on Altaba to $124.00 in a report on Friday, May 18th.
-Finally, Gabelli cut Altaba from a “buy” rating to a “hold” rating in a report on Wednesday, July 11th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the stock.
-Altaba has an average rating of “Hold” and a consensus target price of $94.75.
+Several equities analysts recently issued reports on AABA shares.
+BidaskClub upgraded Altaba from a “buy” rating to a “strong-buy” rating in a research note on Thursday, May 31st.
+Gabelli lowered Altaba from a “buy” rating to a “hold” rating in a research note on Wednesday, July 11th.
+Credit Suisse Group boosted their price target on Altaba from $80.00 to $82.00 and gave the company a “neutral” rating in a research note on Tuesday, July 10th.
+ValuEngine lowered Altaba from a “buy” rating to a “hold” rating in a research note on Wednesday, August 15th.
+Finally, MKM Partners lowered their price target on Altaba to $115.00 and set a “buy” rating on the stock in a research note on Thursday, August 16th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the stock.
+Altaba presently has an average rating of “Hold” and a consensus target price of $94.75.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Canyon Capital Advisors LLC grew its holdings in Altaba by 0.8% during the 2nd quarter.
-Canyon Capital Advisors LLC now owns 43,603,522 shares of the company’s stock valued at $3,192,214,000 after buying an additional 325,000 shares in the last quarter.
-OZ Management LP lifted its stake in shares of Altaba by 19.1% in the 1st quarter.
-OZ Management LP now owns 14,510,033 shares of the company’s stock valued at $1,074,323,000 after purchasing an additional 2,326,938 shares during the last quarter.
-Hsbc Holdings PLC lifted its stake in shares of Altaba by 14.7% in the 1st quarter.
-Hsbc Holdings PLC now owns 9,362,013 shares of the company’s stock valued at $693,163,000 after purchasing an additional 1,203,272 shares during the last quarter.
-LMR Partners LLP lifted its stake in shares of Altaba by 387.3% in the 2nd quarter.
-LMR Partners LLP now owns 7,729,900 shares of the company’s stock valued at $565,906,000 after purchasing an additional 6,143,500 shares during the last quarter.
-Finally, MSD Partners L.P. lifted its stake in shares of Altaba by 12.9% in the 1st quarter.
-MSD Partners L.P. now owns 3,849,148 shares of the company’s stock valued at $284,991,000 after purchasing an additional 440,561 shares during the last quarter.
-Institutional investors and hedge funds own 81.88% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of AABA.
+Canyon Capital Advisors LLC increased its stake in Altaba by 47.0% during the first quarter.
+Canyon Capital Advisors LLC now owns 43,278,522 shares of the company’s stock valued at $3,204,342,000 after acquiring an additional 13,846,792 shares during the period.
+LMR Partners LLP grew its stake in shares of Altaba by 387.3% in the 2nd quarter.
+LMR Partners LLP now owns 7,729,900 shares of the company’s stock valued at $565,906,000 after purchasing an additional 6,143,500 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS bought a new stake in shares of Altaba in the 2nd quarter valued at approximately $209,414,000.
+OZ Management LP grew its stake in shares of Altaba by 19.1% in the 1st quarter.
+OZ Management LP now owns 14,510,033 shares of the company’s stock valued at $1,074,323,000 after purchasing an additional 2,326,938 shares during the period.
+Finally, Suvretta Capital Management LLC grew its stake in shares of Altaba by 96.7% in the 1st quarter.
+Suvretta Capital Management LLC now owns 3,131,461 shares of the company’s stock valued at $231,853,000 after purchasing an additional 1,539,451 shares during the period.
+Hedge funds and other institutional investors own 84.23% of the company’s stock.

 About Altaba (NASDAQ:AABA)